Watch Stormy Daniels ’60 Minutes’ Interview Livestream: Start Time, Free Video Of Trump’s Alleged Mistress

 Those looking for a livestream of the Stormy Daniels 60 Minutes interview will be in luck, with a few different ways to watch the bombshell interview from Donald Trump’s alleged mistress.

-The interview is one of the most-anticipated television events in a long time, with Daniels apparently set to share details of her the nearly year-long affair she claims to have had with Donald Trump just after his wife Melania gave birth to their son.
+The interview is one of the most anticipated television events in a long time, with Daniels apparently set to share details of the nearly year-long affair she claims to have had with Donald Trump just after his wife Melania gave birth to their son.
 CBS is set to air the 60 Minutes interview on Sunday at 7 p.m.
 ET/PT, and video can also be found on CBSN (links to the livestream can be found below).

-The Stormy Daniels 60 Minutes interview has generated huge publicity for weeks before it aired.
+The Stormy Daniels 60 Minutes interview has been generating huge publicity for weeks.
 As Vox noted, the interview itself actually took place last month, prompting Trump’s lawyer to obtain a restraining order from an arbitrator in an effort to stop it from being aired.

 Daniels had been silenced by a non-disclosure agreement she signed just days before the 2016 presidential election, but she now claims that it is voided because Trump never signed it.
 Trump’s lawyer has claimed that he executed the agreement without Trump’s knowledge, but there are allegations that the agreement and the $130,000 given to Stormy Daniels in exchange for her silence amount to an illegal campaign contribution, Vox noted.